 In an effort to further the Township's circulation policy to direct large traffic volumes along an arterial road network, these new roadway realignments and/or new roadways continue to be needed to alleviate existing congestion.
-The current list of such improvement projects includes the Vaughn Drive Extension from Alexander Road to Route 571; a connection across US Route 1 between the Lake Campus and SRI Site; and the widening of Route 571 to provide turning lanes and shoulders through Princeton Junction.
+The current list of such improvement projects includes the Vaughn Drive Extension from Alexander Road to Route 571 with a crossing of the Dinky Line; a grade separated connection across US Route 1 between the Lake Campus and SRI Site with an extension through the SRI Site to the Route 64 bridge; the replacement and realignment of the Route 64 bridge and the Washington Road connection in accordance with the Princeton Junction Redevelopment Plan; the replacement of the Clarksville Road Bridge over the Northeast Corridor; and the widening of Route 571 through Princeton Junction to provide turning lanes and shoulders through Princeton Junction.